codership/documentation/galeracluster/source/training/tutorials/aws-galera-cluster.rst

 .. _`aws-galera-cluster`:

 ===================================
-Setting Up a Galera Cluster on AWS
+Installing a Galera Cluster on AWS
 ===================================

 .. rst-class:: list-stats